ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

   fmap :: (a -> b) -> f a -> f b
 ```

-In the above declaration, `f` is a type constuctor with one type hole.
+In the above declaration, `f` is a type constructor with one type hole.
 Given `RegularFunc` which has two type holes (`a` and `b`), we need to fill one in, in order to use it with the `Functor` instance implementation.
-To do this we fix `a` and get the type constructor `RegularFunc a`, allowing us to vary `b`:
+To do this we fix `a` and get the type constructor `RegularFunc a`.
+We can't fix `b` as partial application of types is done from left to right (holes can only be on the right).

 ```{.haskell .scrollx}
 instance Functor (RegularFunc a) where